arnesson/cordova-plugin-firebase/README.md

 ### authenticateUserWithApple
 Authenticates the user with an Apple account using Sign In with Apple to obtain a credential that can be used to sign the user in/link to an existing user account/reauthenticate the user.

+To use Sign In with Apple you must ensure your app's provisioning profile has this capability and it is enabled in your Xcode project.
+You can enable the capability in Xcode by setting the `IOS_ENABLE_APPLE_SIGNIN` plugin variable at plugin installation time:

+    cordova plugin add cordova-plugin-firebasex --variable IOS_ENABLE_APPLE_SIGNIN=true

 **Parameters**:
 - {function} success - callback function to pass {object} credentials to as an argument.
 The credential object has the following properties: